Need a Merit Badge Counselor?

 Scouts: When you need a merit badge counselor, ask your scoutmaster.

-ScoutMasters: When you need a merit badge counselor, call the Westside Service Center at 310.839.9905.
+ScoutMasters: When you need a merit badge counselor, click here for the on-line Merit Badge Counselor List (you can get the password from the Westside Service Center at 310.839.9905) or call the Westside Service Center at 310.839.9905.

 Want to Be a Merit Badge Counselor?

 Merit Badge Counselor Application

 See the Guide for Merit Badge Counselors.

 To qualify as a merit badge counselor, a volunteer must:

 - Register annually with the Boy Scouts of America.